18F/handbook/_pages/software-and-tools/invision.md

 ## Offboarding

 [Transfer ownership of your prototypes](https://support.invisionapp.com/hc/en-us/articles/203730565-How-do-I-transfer-my-prototype-to-another-account-) to your supervisor or to another project team member so that they won't be lost once your account is deactivated.

+### For admins

+Search for the email address of the user in the [InVision People settings](https://gsa.invisionapp.com/teams/people/members?search=).
+Make sure the user has been removed.